theheraldproject/theheraldproject.github.io/payload/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: TBD NAME payload design
+title: Squire payload design
 description: Our privacy preserving and secure payload for slowing disease spread
+menubar: docs_menu
 ---

-# Introduction
+# Payloads Introduction

 The payload is what allows identity and distance estimation information to be shared.
 The payload can also include cryptographic information that allows detection and